crowd4u/COLLAPSE/README.md

 Please see `appendix.pdf`

 ## Methods
 The `methods` folder contains code for BDS, HS-DS, and CBCC in Crowd-Kit format.

 Some of the code uses Crowd-Kit code under license.
 We would like to express our gratitude to the Crowd-Kit team.
+Additionally, we have made minimal modifications to the original CBCC code by the authors and included it in this repository.
+We would also like to express our gratitude to the authors of the CBCC code.

 ## Main Experiment
 We provide a Docker container for easy reproduction.